shadhin-int/order-management/README.md

 # Order Management System

-This is an Order Management System built with Go, Gin, and GORM.
+This is an Order Management System built with Go, Gin, GORM, Postgres.
+It provides APIs to create, get, and cancel orders with a test user authentication system.

 ### Project Structure